Enhanced redirect analytics in Optimizely Web Experimentation

 • Updated

-In response to a redirect event tracking issue, we updated how Optimizely Web Experimentation tracks data across origins for redirect experiments.
-When performing a redirect, the snippet can now store information about the campaign decision in a cookie, allowing the snippet on the post-redirect page to track the decision to various analytics back ends.
+Optimizely Web Experimentation has enhanced data tracking across origins for redirect experiments.
+The snippet stores information about the campaign decision in a cookie for tracking decisions on the post-redirect page to various analytics back ends.

 enhanced-redirect-analytics.png